yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L2_Memory.md

 ## 19. Page Replacement
 When should pages be swapped out?
-- page(out) daemon
 - when memory usage is above threshold (high watermark)
 - when cpu usage is below threshold (low watermark)
+- os runs page(out) daemon

 Which pages should be swapped out?
 - pages that won't be used
 - history-based prediction
   - Least-recently Used (LRU policy)
+  - Access bit to track if page is referenced
 - pages that don't need to be written out
   - Dirty bit to track if modified
 - avoid non-swappable pages

 ### Freeing up Physical memory
 In Linux,
-- parameters to tune thresholds: target page count ...
+- provides parameters to tune thresholds: E.g. target page count ...
 - categorize pages into different types
   - e.g. claimable, swappable ...
-- 'second chance' => a variation of LRU
+- The default replacement algorithm is a variation of LRU
+  - gives a 'second chance'

 ## 20. LRU Quiz
 Suppose you have an array with 11 page-sized entries that are accessed one-by-one in a loop